 Strategic Decision-Making

-Making decisions considering broader implications, assessing risks and potential benefits, and taking accountability for outcomes represents a critical capability of senior leaders.
-This often involves blending analytical thinking with intuition developed through experience.
+Making decisions considering their broader implications, assessing risks and potential benefits, and taking accountability for the outcomes is a critical capability of any senior leader.
+This often involves a blend of analytical thinking with intuition developed through experience.

 Strategic decisions differ from operational decisions.
-They typically involve longer time horizons, higher uncertainty, greater complexity, broader impact, and difficult trade-offs between competing priorities.
+They typically involve longer time horizons, higher uncertainty, greater complexity and difficult trade-offs between competing priorities.

 Technical professionals often feel comfortable with decisions supported by complete data.
-Strategic leadership requires making sound judgements despite ambiguity and accepting that some decisions must be made before complete information becomes available.
+Strategic leadership requires making sound judgements despite ambiguity.

 Emotional Intelligence

-Emotional intelligence proves critical for strategic leadership success.
-It involves the ability to recognise and understand emotions in ourselves and others, and use this awareness to manage interpersonal relationships through inspiration, influence, and empathy.
+We’ve discussed emotional intelligence multiple times because it is a critical skill to develop as a leader.
+Emotional intelligence is the ability to recognise and understand our emotions and those of others, and use this awareness to manage interpersonal relationships through inspiration, influence and empathy.

-At strategic levels, emotional intelligence becomes increasingly important because success depends heavily on ability to work through others, build coalitions, and navigate organisational politics.
+At strategic levels, emotional intelligence becomes increasingly important because success depends heavily on the ability to work through others, build coalitions and navigate organisational dynamics.
 Technical expertise alone proves insufficient.

-Strategic leaders with high emotional intelligence read situations accurately, understand stakeholder motivations, and adapt their approach based on interpersonal dynamics.
-For technical professionals moving into strategic roles, developing emotional intelligence often requires conscious effort.
+Strategic leaders with high emotional intelligence read situations accurately, understand stakeholder motivations and adapt their approach based on interpersonal dynamics.

 Resilience and Flexibility

-The capacity to be flexible and adapt to changing circumstances whilst maintaining focus on end goals represents a key capability of strategic leaders.
-Resilience helps leaders cope with setbacks, learn from failure, and remain optimistic about future possibilities.
+The capacity to be flexible and adapt to changing circumstances whilst maintaining focus on the end goal is a key capability of strategic leaders.
+Resilience helps leaders cope with setbacks, learn from failure and remain optimistic about the future.

 Strategic Planning and Execution

-Developing, communicating, executing, and sustaining corporate strategic initiatives requires deep understanding of organisations’ internal and external environments, resource allocation, and strategic flexibility to adapt plans as conditions change.
+Developing, communicating, executing and sustaining corporate strategic initiatives requires a deep understanding of the organisation’s internal and external environments, resource allocation and strategic flexibility to adapt plans as conditions change.

 Strategic planning at senior levels differs markedly from operational planning.
 Rather than focusing on quarterly deliverables, strategic leaders consider multi-year horizons, balancing current performance demands with long-term capability building.